sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-new-aggregators.md

 * We're creating a container called `multifeeder`, from the image `ghcr.io/sdr-enthusiasts/docker-multifeeder`.
 * We're passing several environment variables to the container (see above)one as your host system

-Once the file has been updated, issue the command `docker-compose pull && docker-compose up -d` in the application directory to apply the changes and bring up the `multifeeder` container.
+Once the file has been updated, issue the command `docker compose pull && docker compose up -d` in the application directory to apply the changes and bring up the `multifeeder` container.
 You should see the following output:

 ```text
 readsb is up-to-date